New To Care

 What do you need to work in care?

 First and foremost, carers need empathy.
 Every carer needs the ability to understand and connect with the emotions and needs of the person they are caring for.
 Building trust and fostering a positive care relationship is essential for providing effective and compassionate care.
+Strong people skills and the ability to offer emotional support are crucial in this role.

 You can discover more about this and other qualities in our blog about what makes a great carer.